worldviewer/ionic-social-scientific-v3/README.md

 All site content is searched with this single interface, but the results are prioritized for the domain of scientific controversies.

 Users can also click the Trending or Post tabs, to either observe what controversies are currently in the news, or to check in on the site's recent user activities.

+## Technology Stack

+* Angular.js
+* Ionic Hybrid Mobile Framework
+* guylabs' ion-autocomplete Ionic/Angular directive (https://github.com/guylabs/ion-autocomplete); this code was extensively modified, as needed.
+* (The database is currently being mocked with an Angular service.)

 ## What I am Working on Right Now